1 April 2026

 A party usually needs a build.
 Shuffle has no idea where that peak should sit.

-- avoid sudden drops unless you mean to reset the room
+• Avoid sudden drops unless you want a reset